AdobeDocs/experience-platform.en/help/identity-service/deletion.md

 ---
 title: Deletions in Identity Service
-description: This document provides an overview of the various mechanisms available to you to leverage your management of your identity graph data.
+description: This document provides an overview of the various mechanisms that you can use to delete your identity data. from Experience Platform.
 ---
 # Deletions in Identity Service